George Lopez, D.L. Hughley will combine for live show in Wichita

 Comedy legends George Lopez and D.L.
-Hughley will combine for extra laughs in a live show May 20, Intrust Bank Arena announced Monday.
+Hughley will team up for extra laughs in a live show May 20, Intrust Bank Arena announced Monday.

-Lopez, who is known for his late-night sitcom, is touring with Hughley, star and namesake of the ABC show, “The Hughleys.”
+Lopez, known for his late-night sitcom, is touring with Hughley, star and namesake of the ABC show “The Hughleys.”

 For more information, visit www.intrustbankarena.com.